Vooperino/WebContainer/README.md

 ```bash
 docker build -t vooplv/webcontainer:core .
 ```
+or run the build.sh file
-With the core image tag that will allow nginx or openresty images to be build since it does need the Web container core image, because of the packages and files.
+The core image tag will allow nginx or openresty images to be built since it does need the Web container core image, because of the packages and files.